Cycle Canada Bicycle Tours

 MonteVelo is a three-day tour that connects two of Canada's most historic cities — Ottawa and Montreal.

-Three Days of Cycling with Four Nights Accommodation
+Three Days of Cycling

 To learn more about the level of support on Cycle Canada's tours please visit Frequently Asked Questions